<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Understanding this entire path is critical because the modern shopping experience rarely happens in one place.
 A customer might discover your product on social media, browse reviews on their laptop, and then visit a store to see it firsthand.
 Each step influences the next, and a disconnect at any point can derail the entire sale.
 By looking at the full picture, you can create a cohesive and positive experience that meets customers where they are, whether they’re scrolling on their phone or walking through your front door.
 This holistic view helps you see your store not just as a point of sale, but as a key chapter in your customer's story.

-How the Retail Journey Has Evolved
+How the Modern Retail Journey Has Changed

 The days of a simple, linear path to purchase are long gone.
 Today’s retail customer journey is a complex web of online and offline interactions.
 A shopper might see an influencer post about your product, visit your website to learn more, and then use a store locator to find the nearest location.
 Once there, they might use their phone to compare prices or look up product details before deciding to buy.